devak23/literature-english/Mark Forsyth/The Elements of Eloquence/README.md

 - Adjectives in English absolutely have to be in this order: opinion-size-age-shape-colour-origin-material-purpose Noun.
 So you can have a lovely little old rectangular green French silver whittling knife.
 But if you mess with that word order in the slightest it will be deemed incorrect.
 - Since size comes before colour, green great dragons can’t exist.
 - When you repeat a word with a diﬀerent vowel, the order is always I A O. So you have Bish Bash Bosh.
 Politicians may _flip-flop_, but they can never flop-flip.It’s _tit-for-tat_, never tat-for-tit.
 This is called **_ablaut reduplication_**, and if you do things any other way, they sound very odd indeed.
 Similar examples exist like: _ding-dong_ (not dong ding) and _hip-hop_ (not hop-hip)
+- The importance of English word order is also the reason that the idea that you can’t end a sentence with a preposition (which is utter hogwash).
+The rule is often unfairly blamed on a chap called Robert Lowth who wrote a book called A Short Introduction to English Grammar (1762) which says: \
+  _PREPOSITIONS have Government of Cases; and in English they always require the Objective Case after them: as, ‘with him; from her, to me.’
+The Preposition is often separated from the Relative which it governs and joined to the Verb at the end of the Sentence, or of some member of it.
+Ex: ‘Horace is an author, whom I am much delighted with.’This is an Idiom which our language is strongly inclined to; it prevails in common conversation, and suits very well with the familiar style in writing; but the placing of the Preposition before the Relative is more graceful as well as more perspicuous; and agrees much better with the solemn and elevated Style_
 - Any phrasal verb in the imperative has to end with a preposition.
 Otherwise, you’d shout ‘Out look!
 Down get!
 On we are being fired!’
 Referees would say ‘On play’.
 Oﬀ would take planes.
 And nobody would be allowed to _sleep in_.
 - Hyperbaton is a slap in the face to any English speaker. n 1642 a chap called Richard Lovelace was stuck in prison, pining for his girlfriend.
 He wrote her a poem about how he wasn’t really in prison, and proved it with metaphor.
 The last verse began:\
  _**Stone walls do not a prison make,\